crizmo/PromptMotion/README.md

 # PromptMotion

-PromptMotion is a powerful tool that generates smooth, cinematic animations based on script-based descriptions.
-The generated animations are composed of frames that bring your story to life, capturing emotional moments with characters and scenes.
-PromptMotion is perfect for creating animated videos from custom-written scripts, bringing art and stories together seamlessly.
+PromptMotion is a powerful AI-powered tool that generates multiple frames from script-based descriptions.
+These frames, when combined, create a story-driven animation sequence, capturing emotional moments with characters and scenes.
+PromptMotion is ideal for creating animated videos from custom-written scripts, bringing art and storytelling together in a unique way.

 ## Features

 - **Script-based Animation**: Provide a script describing your scenes, and PromptMotion will generate corresponding visuals for each scene.
 - **Character Memory**: Characters are recognized and remembered across scenes, ensuring consistency in visual representation.
 - **Customization**: Customize prompts and scene descriptions to tailor the animation style.
-- **Seamless Transitions**: The generated animations flow smoothly from one scene to the next, capturing the essence of cinematic storytelling.
+- **Frame-Based Storytelling**: The generated frames, when compiled together, create a seamless flow that tells your story in an animated format.

 ## Setup